su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ## Goals

 In this tutorial, the user will be familiarized with the composition-dependent model in SU2 based on the Ideal Gas law for a gas mixture.
-The necessary steps and configuration options for the aforementioned model will be explained through a 3D simulation in the incompressible regime for a kenics static mixer for a methane-air mixture.
+The necessary steps and configuration options for the aforementioned model will be explained through a 3D incompressible kenics static mixer for a methane-air mixture.

 ## Resources